I’m still here examines a dark time in Brazilian Politics

 As misinformation spreads, Eunice struggles to navigate her reality without any support.
 She remains resilient, putting on a smile for her family portrait despite the sadness lurking beneath the surface.
 Co-writers Murilo Hauser and Heitor Lorega handle the unfolding tragedy with care, avoiding exploitative clichés.

 While the film has a couple of significant time jumps that could potentially disrupt the narrative focus, they ultimately provide a fitting closure.
-The movie emphasizes that the loss Eunice endures spans generations and is part of a larger history being written.
+The movie underscores that Eunice's loss transcends generations and forms a part of a broader historical narrative.
 It serves as a reminder to remember the stories and experiences of those who have suffered, ensuring that others may never have to endure the same fate.

 In the final moments, as the family's photographs and videos resonate in unison, they reveal the faces that held the most profound significance: Eunice and those she cherished deeply.